 AVIF is an image format based on the AV1 video codec, and standardized by the Alliance for Open Media.
 AVIF offers significant compression gains over other image formats like JPEG and WebP.
-While the exact savings will depend on the content, encoding settings, and quality target, we and others have seen >50% savings vs. JPEG.
+While the exact savings will depend on the content, encoding settings, and quality target, we and others have seen greater than 50% savings vs. JPEG.

 What's New #

-Since landing AVIF support in Chrome M85 last summer, AVIF support in the open source ecosystem has improved on a number of fronts.
+Since landing AVIF support in Chrome M85, AVIF support in the open source ecosystem has improved on a number of fronts.

 Libaom is an open source AV1 encoder and decoder maintained by the companies in the Alliance for Open Media, and used in many production services at Google and other member companies.
 Between the libaom 2.0.0 release—around the same time Chrome added AVIF support—and the recent 3.1.0 release, there have been significant still image encoding optimizations added to the codebase.
 These include:

 - 5x reduction in memory usage.